cbou/markdox/examples/doc/all.md

 ## parseComment(str)
 Parse the given comment `str`.

-## The comment object returned contains the following
+ The comment object returned contains the following:

  - `tags`  array of tag objects
  - `description` the first line of the comment